eLDoherty/guardForm/README.md

 This library is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-This README provides a comprehensive guide on how to use the `guardForm` library, including installation, usage, and API details.
-Adjust any paths or specifics according to your actual implementation and repository structure.

 ## Best Regards
 [Leonardo Doherty](https://eldoherty.github.io/resume-portofolios/)